deybedanta/deybedanta/README.md

 🧠 I'm currently learning Python and web-dev.

-📫 How to reach me: You can't!
-I don't have socials.
+📫 How to reach me: Create a GitHub issue! ;)

-😄 Pronouns: He/Him or They/Them
+😄 Pronouns: He/Him

 ⚡️ Fun fact: All the cities and towns in the Unova region of Pokemon are named after clouds.